-The ultimate goal of using a computerized maintenance management system is to increase productivity.
+The ultimate goal of using a computerized maintenance management system is to increase maintenance productivity.
 Indeed, the investment of time, human resources, and financial considerations associated with implementing CMMS software is significant, so it’s only reasonable to expect returns in the form of increased efficiency.

 To a certain degree, the mechanics of measuring and reporting maintenance productivity will vary from system to system, in that the process of creating and running reports will differ.
 However, there are certain broad-based approaches to measuring and increasing maintenance productivity that will prove valuable, regardless of the computerized maintenance management system selected.